raspberrypi/rpi-imager/README.md

 debuild -uc -us
 ```

+> Note: If building on a device with limited memory (e.g. 1 GB Pi), disable parallel build or it may run out of memory:
+>
+> ```
+> export DEB_BUILD_OPTIONS="parallel=1"
+> ```

-debuild will compile everything, create a .deb package and put it in the parent directory.
+`debuild` will compile the app and create a `.deb` package in the parent directory that you can install with `apt`:
-Can install it with apt:

 ```
-cd ..
-sudo apt install ./rpi-imager*.deb
+sudo apt install ../rpi-imager*.deb
+# or if you've made some changes and are rebuilding you can use
+sudo apt reinstall ../rpi-imager*.deb
 ```

-It should create an icon in the start menu under "Utilities" or "Accessories".
+This will create an icon in the start menu under "Utilities" or "Accessories" or you can run it from a terminal using the command `rpi-imager`.
 The imaging utility will normally be run as regular user, and will call udisks2 over DBus to perform privileged operations like opening the disk device for writing.
 If udisks2 is not functional on your Linux distribution, you can alternatively start it as "root" with sudo and similar tools.